edster9/python-number-to-language/README.md

 # python-number-to-language
-A python API for converting integer numbers to English or Spanish text.
+A python API using Django framework for converting integer numbers to English or Spanish text.

 ### Install using Python virtual environment